[Japanese Documentation]Japanese MetRec Documentation

 What is MetRec?

 MetRec (Meteor Recognizer) is a software package for the automatic detection and analysis of video meteors.
-In can be used both to inspect video tapes offline, and to do online recognition for an automatic video meteor camera.
+In can be used both to inspect video tapes / DVD offline, and to do online recognition for an automated video system.

-MetRec analyses in real-time half resolution grey scale PAL (384x288 pixel, 8 bit) or NTSC (320x240 pixel, 8 bit) video frames at rates up to 25/30 frames per second.
-It stores the appearance time of meteors and optionally a sum image and an animation from each event.
-MetRec is able to compute the meteors brightness, its velocity and equatorial coordinates, and to determine the meteor shower it belongs to.
+MetRec analyses half resolution grey scale PAL (384x288 pixel, 8 bit) or NTSC (320x240 pixel, 8 bit) video frames at rates up to 25/30 frames per second.
+It stores the appearance time of meteors and optionally a number of frames and a sum image from each event.
+MetRec is able to compute the meteor brightness, its velocity and equatorial coordinates.
+The software calculates the limiting magnitude and the size of the field of view covered by the camera.
+It is able to determine the meteor shower on the fly, and the flux density for each meteor shower.

 The software is highly flexible - it can be adapted to each individual system with a number of parameters to be set in a configuration file.
-All output is written into a logfile or sent to a printer.
-During recognition, the current input signal and the system state is displayed at the computer monitor.
+All output is written into a logfile.
+During recognition, the current input signal, preliminary results of the recognition process (e.g. mean subtracted image, regions of interest, segmented and identified stars, ...) and the system state are displayed at the monitor.

 How does MetRec work?